syncfusion-content/javascript-docs/js/Grid/Cell.md

 **Template**

 HTML templates can be specified in the `tooltip` property of the particular column cell as a string (HTML element) or ID of the template's HTML element.You can use JsRender syntax in the template.
-For more information about JsRender syntax, please refer [this link](http://www.jsviews.com/#jsrapi "this link").
+For more information about JsRender syntax, please refer to [this link](http://www.jsviews.com/#jsrapi "this link").

 N> It's a standard way to enclose the template within the `script` tag with `type` as "text/x-jsrender".